-Investigators holding full-time tenured or tenure-track faculty appointments or equivalent fulltime, non-tenure track appointments at accredited academic, medical or research institutions are eligible to apply for the pilot grant award.
+Investigators holding full-time tenured or tenure-track faculty appointments or equivalent full-time, non-tenure track appointments at accredited academic, medical or research institutions are eligible to apply for the pilot grant award.

-- Applications will NOT be accepted from individuals or from proprietary organizations to support the research and development of products for profit. - As Principal Investigator or Co-Investigator, all applicants are restricted to one submission per review cycle.
+- Applications will NOT be accepted from individuals or from proprietary organizations to support the research and development of products for profit. - As Principal Investigator or Co-Investigator, all applicants are restricted to one submission for a pilot grant.
 Multiple submissions will not be reviewed.

-Eligibility for Fellowship Award
+Eligibility for Fellowship Awards

-Predoctoral Fellows: The candidate must be an enrolled student in a program leading to a research doctorate such as a Ph.D. or Sc.D., or a combined degree such as an M.D./Ph.D., in an academic department of an accredited university or health/medical institution.
-The candidate must have two or more years remaining in the program.
-The selected predoctoral fellow must spend at least 60 percent of his/her professional time engaged exclusively in their Autism Speaks research-related activities for the duration of the award, and cannot simultaneously hold another fellowship award during the support period.
-International applications are encouraged.
+Predoctoral Fellows: The candidate must possess the following qualifications:

+- Be an enrolled student in a program leading to a research doctorate such as a Ph.D. or Sc.D., or a combined degree such as an M.D./Ph.D., in an academic department of an accredited university or health/medical institution - Must have two or more years remaining in their program - Must spend at least 80% of their professional time engaged exclusively in their Autism Speaks research-related activities for the duration of the award - · Cannot simultaneously hold another fellowship award during the support period - International applications are encouraged